AnshChoudhary/Self-Driving-Model/README.md

-# Self-Driving-Model
+# Lane Detection and Vehicle Steering using UNet and Bird's Eye View Transformation

 ![Self Driving GIF](https://github.com/AnshChoudhary/Self-Driving-Model/blob/main/self-driving-curve-trim.gif)

-# Lane Detection and Vehicle Steering using UNet and Bird's Eye View Transformation

 This project demonstrates a lane detection and vehicle steering application using a UNet deep learning model.
 The application captures the game screen, applies a bird's eye view perspective transformation, and utilizes lane detection to steer the vehicle in a simulated environment.